gopub/wine/README.md

                -d '{"text":"crash", "email":"wine@wine.com"}'
                http://localhost:8000/feedback
 #### Parameters in URL Path
-Path parameters are also supported in order to provide elegant RESTful apis.
+Path parameters are also supported in order to provide elegant RESTFul API.
 Single parameter in one segment:
 <pre>
     s := wine.NewServer()